List of Oklahoma Sooners football seasons

 In 1947, Oklahoma promoted Bud Wilkinson, then an assistant coach, to head coach.
 Wilkinson led the Sooners to national championships in 1950, 1955 and 1956, as well as a stretch of 47 consecutive victories that began in 1953 and ended in 1957.
 Wilkinson's tenure included a streak of 13 consecutive conference championships (in addition to one by his predecessor).
 After 17 seasons at the helm, Wilkinson retired with a 145–29–4 record.

 Oklahoma continued to perform well after Wilkinson left, but only returned to the national title picture following the promotion of Barry Switzer to head coach in 1973.
 The Sooners won the Big Eight in each of his first eight years as coach and earned national championships in 1974 and 1975.
 Switzer added Oklahoma's sixth national championship in 1985 and bested Wilkinson's school record for victories by a coach, stepping down prior to the 1989 season with a 157–29–4 record.

 After a decline that lasted more than a decade, Oklahoma again won the national championship in 2000, after coach Bob Stoops had been hired the previous year.
 By then Oklahoma had joined a new conference, the Big 12 Conference, formed as a combination of the Big Eight Conference and four Texas schools of the defunct Southwest Conference.
 Stoops coached 239 games during his time at Oklahoma, winning 191 of them.
 Both figures are the most of any coach in school history.
 Stoops won ten conference championships and led the Sooners to the BCS National Championship Game four times.
 However, 2000 remains Oklahoma's most recent championship game victory.
 Lincoln Riley, who succeeded Stoops as coach in 2017, took the Sooners to the College Football Playoff four times, losing in the semifinal round on each occasion.
 Following Riley's departure, current head coach Brent Venables was appointed to the position.

-Through the 2022 season, Oklahoma has compiled an overall record of 934 wins, 338 losses, and 53 ties.
-The Sooners have appeared in 56 bowl games, most recently in the 2022 Cheez-It Bowl, with 31 bowl victories in their history.
+Through the 2024 season, Oklahoma has compiled an overall record of 950 wins, 348 losses, and 53 ties.
+The Sooners have appeared in 58 bowl games, most recently in the 2024 Armed Forces Bowl, with 31 bowl victories, 26 losses and 1 tie in their history.